SergiosKar/SergiosKar.github.io/_posts/2018-08-25-Bitcon_prediction_LSTM.md

 couldn’t be certain as no one is willing to reveal their secrets.
 And why should they?

 But I am moving away from the purpose of today’s article.
-A goal is to use a simple Neural Network and try to predict future prices of bitcoin for a short period of time.
+The goal is to use a simple Neural Network and try to predict future prices of bitcoin for a short period of time.
 I decide to use recurrent networks and especially LSTM’s as they proven to work really well for regression problems.
 Recurrent networks are nothing more than simple networks with a feedback loop.
-What I mean, is that apart from the standard input they use the information from previous states also to compute the error gradient.
+What I mean, is that apart from the standard input, they also use the information from previous states to compute the error gradient.
 They learn, in other words, from their own history.

-LSTM’s are an extension of the classic recurrent network, which address the vanishing gradient problem (the gradient tends to zero as the error propagates through many layers recursively).
+LSTM’s are an extension of the classic recurrent networks, which address the vanishing gradient problem (the gradient tends to zero as the error propagates through many layers recursively).
 The long-short term memory cell uses an input, a forget and an output gate.
-Those gates help the networks learns what to save, what to forget, what to remember, what to pay attention and what to output.
+Those gates help the network learns what to save, what to forget, what to remember, what to pay attention and what to output.
 Pretty neat right?
 Remember that a gate is nothing more than a simple multilayer perceptron, but a smart combination of them can provide amazing results.